Sorry, your browser is out-of-date!

 2. Buy local

 If you buy food and wine locally – from a farmer’s market or a South Australian winery – you’re not only supporting the local economy, but your food and wine travels less to get onto your plate and into your glass.
-This means fresher, longer-lasting food, more money to the farmer and lower carbon emissions.
+This means fresher, longer-lasting food, more money to the producers and lower carbon emissions.

 Going without cards and stamps is not only better for your hip pocket, it’s better for the environment.
 Less trees have to be cut down to make cards and you don’t need a postie van or bike to deliver your Christmas cheer.